Benito Natividad: Surrender

 The Americans occupied Vigan on November 27, 1900.
-Gen. Natividad moved out with the Spanish and American prisoners the day before and brought the news to General Tinio in Abra.
+Natividad moved out with the Spanish and American prisoners the day before and brought the news to Tinio in Abra.

-When offered a proposition for peace by the Americans, Gen. Natividad, together with all other guerrilla leaders present, resolved that “the final action of the Tinio Brigade should depend upon the decision of the Honorable President.”
-It was heroic of these young men to agree upon a noble decision such as this at a time when they were not even sure if Aguinaldo was still alive and when rumours were in fact out that he had already died.
+When offered a proposition for peace by the Americans, Natividad, together with all other guerrilla leaders present, resolved that "the final action of the Tinio Brigade should depend upon the decision of the Honorable President."
+It was heroic of these young men to agree upon a noble decision such as this at a time when they were not even sure if Aguinaldo was still alive and when rumors were in fact out that he had already died.

-The Americans, after conquering Filipino forces in Abra, launched a concerted attack on Gen. Tinio's forces in Ilocos Sur.
-Gen. Tinio's forces managed to thwart the Americans until April 30, 1901, before surrendering the next day to Gen. J. Franklin Bell at Sinait.
-(Aguinaldo was captured on March 23, 1901, at his headquarters in Palanan by U.S. General Frederick Funston.)
+The Americans, after conquering Filipino forces in Abra, launched a concerted attack on Tinio's forces in Ilocos Sur.
+Tinio's forces managed to thwart the Americans until April 30, 1901, before surrendering the next day to Brigadier General J. Franklin Bell at Sinait.
+(Aguinaldo was captured on March 23, 1901, at his headquarters in Palanan by Brigadier General Frederick Funston.)

-Included in the surrender were Natividad, Gen. Manuel Tinio, Col. Joaquin Alejandrino, Lt.
-Col. J. Vicente Salazar, Captain Feliciano Ramoso and 23 other officers with 350 riflemen attached to the headquarters command of the Tinio Brigade.
+Included in the surrender were Natividad, Tinio, Colonel Joaquin Alejandrino, Lieutenant Colonel J. Vicente Salazar, Captain Feliciano Ramoso and 23 other officers with 350 riflemen attached to the headquarters command of the Tinio Brigade.
 The May 8, 1901 issue of the newspaper La Fraternidad reads, "The first day of May is now for two reasons an important date in contemporary Philippine history -- 1898 the destruction of the Spanish squadron in Cavite; 1901, the surrender of Generals Tinio and Natividad and the complete pacification of Northern Luzon."

-In his book, The Tinio Brigade, Orlino Ochosa writes, “ And who cannot help but admire the very examples of Generals Tinio and Natividad or Colonel Alejandrino and Salazar?
-These non-Ilocanos never abandoned their Ilocano followers even during their most difficult and trying times; in fact, they never abandoned the cause of the republica…not even after Aguinaldo’s fall, until every guerrilla band and every Katipunan junta in Ilocos had been destroyed so as to render further resistance futile and senseless.”
+In his book, The Tinio Brigade, Orlino Ochosa writes, "And who cannot help but admire the very examples of Generals Tinio and Natividad or Colonel Alejandrino and Salazar?
+These non-Ilocanos never abandoned their Ilocano followers even during their most difficult and trying times; in fact, they never abandoned the cause of the republica...not even after Aguinaldo's fall, until every guerrilla band and every Katipunan junta in Ilocos had been destroyed so as to render further resistance futile and senseless."

-Tagalog Republic

-After he surrendered, Benito Natividad continued fighting against the Americans.
-He joined Macario Sakay's Tagalog Republic together with other Katipuneros, namely Julian Montalan, Francisco Carreon, Leon Villafuerte and Lucio de Vega.
-Natividad held the position of Secretary of Budget and was also assigned to patrol Tanauan, Batangas, conducting guerilla raids.
-Four years later, Sakay was fooled into surrendering.
-Although promised amnesty, the Americans arrested Sakay and all his men who surrendered, under the Brigand Act.
-Sakay and his men, including Benito Natividad, were imprisoned at the Bilibid Jail.
-While in prison, they witnessed prison atrocities.
-300 members of the Sakay forces were secretly hanged inside Bilibid and 100 more were injected with lethal serum.
-Macario Sakay and Col. Lucio De Vega were hanged on September 13, 1907.
-Benito Natividad and the other officers were later released.